scylladb/cpp-rs-driver/docs/source/topics/getting-started.md

 Packages are available for some platforms - see the [Installation section](installation.md) for a list.

-They are available for download from the [Releases][cpp-rust-driver-releases] section.
+They are available for download from the [Releases][cpp-rs-driver-releases] section.

 NOTE: If you have Datastax or ScyllaDB C/C++ Driver installed, you need to remove it first: